aclaughan/quiz-master/README.md

 |__________________|

-Q.1: A slug's blood is green.
-(True/False)?: t Correct, you earn a point
-Q.2: The loudest animal is the African Elephant.
-(True/False)?: f Correct, you earn a point
-Q.3: Approximately one quarter of human bones are in the feet.
-(True/False)?: t Correct, you earn a point
-Q.4: The total surface area of a human lungs is the size of a football pitch.
-(True/False)?: t Correct, you earn a point
-Q.5: In West Virginia, USA, if you accidentally hit an animal with your car, you are free to take it home to eat.
+I found 50 questions.
+I have chosen 10 random questions to ask you.
+Good luck :)

+Question 1:
+    In 'Portal 2', Cave Johnson started out Aperture Science as a shower curtain company.
        (True/False)?: t
+Correct, you earn a point [1/10]

+Question 2:
+    In the 'Shrek' film franchise, Donkey is played by Eddie Murphy.
+       (True/False)?: t
+Correct, you earn a point [2/10]

+Question 3:
+    In 'JoJo's Bizarre Adventure', Father Enrico Pucchi uses a total of 3 stands in Part 6: Stone Ocean.
+       (True/False)?: t
+Correct, you earn a point [3/10]

+Question 4:
+    Gumbo is a stew that originated in Louisiana.
+       (True/False)?: t
+Correct, you earn a point [4/10]

+Question 5:
+    The logo for Snapchat is a Bell.
+       (True/False)?: f
+Correct, you earn a point [5/10]

+Question 6:
+    'Cube', 'Cube 2: Hypercube' and 'Cube Zero' were directed by the same person.
+       (True/False)?: f
-Correct, you earn a point
+Correct, you earn a point [6/10]

-Q.6: In London, UK, if you happen to die in the House of Parliament, you are entitled to a state funeral.
-(True/False)?: f Correct, you earn a point
-Q.7: It is illegal to pee in the Ocean in Portugal.
-(True/False)?: f That is incorrect
-Q.8: You can lead a cow down stairs but not up stairs.
-(True/False)?: t That is incorrect
+Question 7:
+    The Sniper's SMG in Team Fortress 2, was originally intended to be the Scout's primary weapon.
+       (True/False)?: t
-Q.9: Google was originally called 'Backrub'.
-(True/False)?: t Correct, you earn a point
+Correct, you earn a point [7/10]

-Q.10: Buzz Aldrin's mother's maiden name was 'Moon'.
-(True/False)?: f That is incorrect
+Question 8:
+    Early RAM was directly seated onto the motherboard and could not be easily removed.
+       (True/False)?: t
-Q.11: No piece of square dry paper can be folded in half more than 7 times.
-(True/False)?: f Correct, you earn a point
+Correct, you earn a point [8/10]

+Question 9:
+    Skateboarding will be included in the 2020 Summer Olympics in Tokyo.
+       (True/False)?: f
+That is incorrect

+Question 10:
+    Denmark has a monarch.
+       (True/False)?: t
-Q.12: A few ounces of chocolate can to kill a small dog.
-(True/False)?: t Correct, you earn a point final score: 9
+Correct, you earn a point [9/10]

+final score: 9/10

+Process finished with exit code 0

 ```